 Chief Holt started his career in firefighting in 1995 when he became a volunteer firefighter for the City of Sandy.
 He was then hired full-time as a firefighter for Sandy in 1996.
 Throughout his Sandy career, he was promoted to Paramedic, Engineer, and then Captain.
 He attended paramedic school in 1998 and has been using his paramedic skills for the last 22 years.

 Chief Holt has 24 years of firefighting experience.
 He oversees the day-to-day operations of A-Shift for Draper Fire.
-He is also the medical battalion chief and oversees medical operations for Draper Fire Department.
-He puts his software management skill to use for us, and oversees the reporting management and various other software used in the department.
+He is also the medical battalion chief and oversees medical operations for the Draper Fire Department.
+He puts his software management skills to use for us and oversees the reporting management and various other software used in the department.